HPI-Information-Systems/Mondrian/README.md

 `python3 region_detection.py --help`

 ## Template inference experiment
-The template_recognition.py scripts can be used to run the experiments on the multiregion inference component of Mondrian.
+The template_recognition.py script can be used to run the experiments on the multiregion inference component of Mondrian.

-Like the region_detection.py script, this requires the target regions to be in a file named "annotations_elements.json" inside the annotation folder as well as the gold standard templates file named "annotations_templates.json".
+Like region_detection.py, this script requires the target regions to be in a file named "annotations_elements.json" inside the annotation folder as well as the gold standard templates file named "annotations_templates.json".
 Additionally, it requires results produced from the multiregion detection script.
 The input files are read from the "res/{dataset-name}/csv" folder and the output of the scripts are read/written to the "result" folder.
 The dataset name can be specified as a command line argument.